-Renée Kathleen Zellweger was born on April 25, 1969, in Katy, Texas, USA to parents Emil Erich Zellweger, a Swiss-born engineer who married Renée's mother Kjellfrid Irene Andreassen, a Norwegian-born former nurse and midwife in 1963.
-Renée also has a brother named Drew Zellweger, a marketing executive born on February 15, 1967.
+Renée Kathleen Zellweger was born on April 25, 1969, in Katy, Texas, USA.
+Her mother, Kjellfrid Irene (Andreassen), is a Norwegian-born former nurse and midwife, of Norwegian, Kven (Finnish), and Swedish descent.
+Her father, Emil Erich Zellweger, is a Swiss-born engineer.
+The two married in 1963.
+Renée has a brother named Drew Zellweger, a marketing executive born on February 15, 1967.
 Renée got interested in acting in high school while working on the drama club.
 She also took an acting class at the University of Texas (Austin), where she began looking towards acting as a career.
 After graduation, she wanted to continue acting, but Hollywood is a tough town to break into, so Renée decided to stay in Texas, and auditioned for roles around Houston, where she managed to grab roles in such films as Reality Bites (1994) and Empire Records (1995).

 While on the set for the sequel, Texas Chainsaw Massacre: The Next Generation (1994), she befriended Matthew McConaughey, another Hollywood up-and-comer.
 He was working on a project at the time that Renée was interested in, auditioned for, and won the role in the film Love and a .45 (1994), which earned her enough critical praise that she decided to move to Los Angeles.
 Another role in The Whole Wide World (1996) followed which led to her big break.
 Cameron Crowe was busy casting his next film, Jerry Maguire (1996), starring Tom Cruise.
 Crowe was considering such actresses as Cameron Diaz, Bridget Fonda, Winona Ryder, and Marisa Tomei, when he heard of Zellweger's performance in The Whole Wide World (1996).
 He auditioned Zellweger and was sure he'd found his Dorothy Boyd.